The Ukraine Story (Timeline)

 - The Bidens had corrupt dealings in Ukraine.
 These lies were circulated widely in American right wing media.
 (Volker statement to Congress.)

-By this time, people in Ukraine knew why Giuliani was meeting with Lutsenko, because Lutensko was talking freely about it.
+By this time, people in Ukraine knew why Giuliani was meeting with Lutsenko, because Lutsenko was talking freely about it.
 (Yovanovitch’s deposition.)

-Both Volker and Yovanovitch testified that they believed Lutensko spread these lies to ingratiate himself with Trump so Lutensko could retain power.
+Both Volker and Yovanovitch testified that they believed Lutsenko spread these lies to ingratiate himself with Trump so Lutsenko could retain power.
 (Volker statement to Congress.)
 (Yovanovitch’s deposition.)
 Volker said Lutsenko was “frankly making things up, in order to appear important to the United States.”
 (Volker’s deposition.)

 Yovanovitch explained that historically, the prosecutor’s office—a holdover from Soviet days—was a hotbed of corruption; cases were investigated or prosecuted based on how much money changed hands.
 Lutsenko was supposed to reform the office, but didn’t.
 She said he wasn’t happy that the embassy kept calling for him to clean up the prosecutor’s office.
 The goal—what most Ukrainians wanted—was to end corruption and fully transition Ukraine to a rule of law country.
 (Yovanovitch’s deposition.)

-[Yovanovitch had criticized Lutensko for not doing enough to stop corruption.
+[Yovanovitch openly criticized Lutsenko for not doing enough to stop corruption.
 See this contemporaneous reporting.]

 February 2019: A Ukrainian official, Avakov, told Yovanovitch that she needed to “watch her back” because Giuliani was looking to “hurt” her in the US.
 (Yovanovitch’s deposition.)
 Giuliani reached out to Avakov, but Avakov didn’t meet with Giuliani because he thought doing so was “very dangerous.”
 Yovanovitch explained why such a meeting was dangerous politically: